nikiforov-alexander/pt10-home-automation-spring-rest-api/README.md

 ### Notes about project <a id="notes"></a>
 - `bootRun` gradle task is used to run the App.
 - [DataLoader] class loads in system:
-    - "jd" user with "ROLE_USER", and password "123"
+    - "jd" user with "ROLE_USER", and password "jd"
     - "sa" user with "ROLE_ADMIN", password: "sa"
     - two rooms with two devices each created by
-      "sa" user, making "sa" user
-      as one of the `room.administrators`
+      "sa" user, but manually made "ra" user as one of the `room.administrators`
     - two devices with two controls each created by "sa"
-    - `control.lastModifiedBy` user is also "sa"
+    - `control.lastModifiedBy` user is set manually to "ra"
 - [DataLoader] class is used for easier check of functionality, and it is also used in all tests, but the difference is that in each test I had